-KABR's support is conditional on the provisions above - any significant changes in this proposal could void that support.
+KABR's support is conditional on the provisions above - any significant changes in this proposal or efforts by Uncork proponents to avoid the public statements supporting the moratorium could void that support.

 We hope that legislators will fully understand the significance of this proposal and the tenuous agreement it represents.